ppy/osu-wiki/news/2024/2024-12-22-touhou-project-mania-cup-4th-registrations-now-open.md

 ## What's new

+- **A Group Stage will be introduced this year**.
+  - If there are fewer than 70 teams playing in the Qualifier, the Group Stage will use the standard double-elimination format, featuring 8 groups of 4 teams each.
-- **A Group Stage will be introduced in this year**, featuring 16 groups of 4 teams each.
+  - If there are 70-140 teams playing the Qualifier, the Group Stage will use the split [double-elimination format](/wiki/Tournaments/TMC/4th#Group-Stage-&-Playoffs), featuring 16 groups of 4 teams each.
 This means that we will have **64 teams** in the main event.
-  - If there are more than 70 teams participating in the Qualifier, the Group Stage will use the [split double-elimination format](/wiki/Tournaments/TMC/4th#Group-Stage-&-Playoffs).
-  - If there are fewer than 70 teams participating in the Qualifier, the Group Stage will use the standard double-elimination format.
+  - More large-scale announcements will be made if more than 140 teams played the Qualifier!

 ![Group format](/wiki/Tournaments/TMC/4th/image/group-stage-bracket.png)

-  - **Each team will have 2 bans in the group stage**, providing extra strategic options throughout the different weeks.
+  - **Each team will have 2 bans for matches played using the group stage mappools**, providing extra strategic options throughout the different weeks.
 - **A special series of "X" picks will apply for RC and LN slots**, giving players more options to pick harder charts.
-- Two teams from each group will advance, with a total of 32 teams competing in a standard double-elimination bracket for the championship.
+- Two teams from each group will advance; all advanced teams will compete in a standard double-elimination bracket for the championship.

 ## Custom maps

 With nearly **50 custom mappers** contributing, this year we are bringing you mappools that are **almost entirely custom-made** with maps ranging from the lower end of the difficulty spectrum to the very top.
-We hope this will not only enhance our Touhou journey, but also contribute to the osu! community by adding more Touhou maps!
+We hope this will not only enhance our Touhou journey but also contribute to the osu! community by adding more Touhou maps!

 You can check out [Supa7onyz](https://osu.ppy.sh/beatmaps/artists/435)'s brilliant Grand Finals custom tiebreaker song from last year as an example: